 Reaction & Thoughts:

 Often cited as one of the best thrillers ever made, and for once the critical mass was not exaggerating.
-Sadly, 10 Rillington Place, which is based on a true story, is also one of the most overlooked thrillers too.
+Sadly, Richard Fleischer’s 10 Rillington Place (aka The Strangler of Rillington Place), which is based on a true story, is also one of the most overlooked thrillers too.
 I tend to be a little apprehensive about movies based on real people because reality is usually duller than fiction.
-That’s not the case here — it’s gets under your skin really quick.
+That’s not the case here — the movie gets under your skin really quick.

 From the opening scene to the last shot I couldn’t help but be marveled at the clinical precision of the whole thing.
 10 Rillington Place is an engrossing, suspenseful, truly extraordinary film.
 The post-WWII malaise is handled particularly well.